aws-samples/education-roadshow-sam-example/README.md

 # Building a simple serverless application with SAM (Serverless Application Model)

-This project builds a simple feedback application using AWS serverless.
-A user posts a simple string of text which is saved in an Amazon DynamoDB table.
-A Lambda function is then invoked to call Amazon Comprehend to evaluate if the string is positive, negative, or nutral.
+This project contains two versions of a similar app.
+The app is a feedback application that accepts comments and evaluates them using Amazon Comprehend to see if the feedback is positive, negativwe, or somewhere in between.

 ## Prerequisites
 * AWS account configured for [programatic access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)